cstaikos/factfirst/projects_notes.md

 the transaction at the end of the example.
 ___

-# Code that needs refactoring to make it more testable
+# CODE that needs refactoring to make it more testable

 #### Fact#update_score